Royal Osteoporosis Society (ROS) osteoporosis risk checker – frequently asked questions

 My results say I have key risk factors, does that mean I have osteoporosis?

-The report generated is based on the information you provide, so may be open to interpretation.
+Risk factors are anything that increases the chance of osteoporosis.
 It might indicate you are at higher or lower risk of developing osteoporosis, but that doesn’t mean you definitely will or won’t develop the condition.

 Please always talk to a healthcare professional to discuss your bone health.